 Analog Vs. Digital Filters

 Analog filters work on analog audio signals and are made of circuits with analog components (resistors, capacitors, inductors, operation amplifiers, etc.).
-Digital filters, on the other hand, work on digital audio signal and are embedded in digital chips or within software coding.
+Digital filters, on the other hand, work on digital audio signals and are embedded in digital chips or within software coding.

 Because analog designs are easier to explain and work with (I’m not a computer engineer), I’ll stick to explaining the following filter types with basic analog schematics rather trying to fool myself and you about how digital chips work.

-Digital filters also come with the benefits of improved cost-to-benefit ratio and a more consistent nature in temperature and humidity changes.
+Digital filters also come with the benefits of an improved cost-to-benefit ratio and a more consistent nature in temperature and humidity changes.